 OMSS offers job opportunities for both undergraduate and graduate students:Undergraduate

 Peer Mentors: STARS Peer Mentors are sophomore, junior and senior level students who are partnered with freshmen who are first-generation, low-income or students of color for one full academic year.
-During that year, the mentor serves as a guide to assist their mentee in navigating the transition from high school into the DePaul community.
+During that year, the mentor serves as a guide to assist their mentee in navigating the transition from high school to college at DePaul.

 OMSS Interns: A capstone experience for upperclassmen, OMSS interns gain experience in managing program logistics and event planning.
 Qualified internship candidates are highly organized and detail-oriented.
 The internships support a variety of areas of interest and OMSS programs through the following positions: